 Work with multiple user accounts

 If you have multiple Microsoft accounts and/or work or school accounts, you can add them all to Visual Studio so that you can access the resources from any account without having to sign in to it separately.
-As of the Visual Studio 2015 RTM date, Azure, Application Insights, Team Foundation Server, and Office 365 services support the streamlined sign-in experience.
-Additional services may become available as time goes by.
+Azure, Application Insights, Azure DevOps, and Microsoft 365 services all support the streamlined sign-in experience.

-This walkthrough shows how to add multiple accounts to Visual Studio, and how to see that the resources accessible from those accounts are reflected in places such as the Add Connected Service dialog, Server Explorer, and Team Explorer.
+This article shows you how to add multiple accounts to Visual Studio.
+It also shows you how to see the resources accessible from those accounts in places such as the Add Connected Service dialog, Server Explorer, and Team Explorer.

 Sign in to Visual Studio

-Sign into Visual Studio 2015 with a Microsoft account or an organizational account.
-You should see your user name reflected in the upper right corner of the window, similar to this:
+Sign into Visual Studio with a Microsoft account or an organizational account.
+You should see your user name appear in the upper corner of the window, similar to this:

 Access your Azure account in Server Explorer

-The first time you use Visual Studio on any specific device, the dialog will only show the subscriptions registered under the ID that you signed in to the IDE with.
-You can access resources for any of your other accounts directly from Server Explorer by right-clicking on the Azure node and choosing Manage and Filter Subscriptions and adding your accounts from the account picker control.
+The first time you use Visual Studio on any specific device, the dialog only shows the subscriptions registered under the account that you signed in with.
+You can access resources for any of your other accounts directly from Server Explorer by right-clicking on the Azure node, choosing Manage and Filter Subscriptions, and then adding your accounts from the account picker control.
 You can then choose another account, if desired, by clicking the down arrow and choosing from the list of accounts.
-After choosing the account, you can choose which subscriptions under that account you want to display in Server Explorer.
+After choosing the account, you can customize which subscriptions under that account to display in Server Explorer.

 Access your Azure account via Add Connected Service dialog